On the equivalence between graph isomorphism testing and function approximation with GNNs: Graph Isomorphism Testing and Universal Approximation

-Graph isomorphism is an inherently discrete problem, whereas universal approximation is usually more interesting when the input space is continuous.
-With our definition \ref{pd} of \textit{GIso-discriminating}, we can achieve a natural generalization of the above results to the scenarios of continuous input space.
-All proofs for this section can be found in Appendix~\ref{app.universal}.
+While graph isomorphism is inherently a discrete problem, the question of universal approximation is also interesting in cases where the input space is continuous.
+We can naturally generalize the above results naturally to the scenarios of continuous input space under Definitions~\ref{pd} and \ref{def:ua}.